minty-sys/Online-Food-Delivery-Website/README.md

 # Online-Food-Delivery-Website
-This is my small project of online food delivery website made just using HTML and CSS which is fully responsive.
+This is my small project of online food delivery website made just using HTML and CSS (no framework used) which is fully responsive.